CylonicRaider/procmgr/MANUAL.rst

 ..
 [1] Each script is run in an own process group, if that matters.

+   Also, this means that scripts cannot ``wait`` on the program since they are not its parents.

 .. |procmgr| replace:: ``procmgr``
 .. _procmgr: https://github.com/CylonicRaider/procmgr